CambridgeStateMachines/bitcoin_math/README.md

 ## Getting started with `bitcoin_math`

-Compilation: The source code of bitcoin_math compiles with gcc under Windows using the following simple command:
+Compilation: The source code of `bitcoin_math` compiles with gcc under Windows using the following simple command:

 `gcc -o bitcoin_math.exe bitcoin_math.c`

 The compilation command works on Linux, although you may have to append `-lm` to ensure that the `math.h` functions `log10` and `log` are recognised.
 Note that the `system(cls);` command in the menu functions is not recognised by Linux, so non-fatal errors will be raised on execution.

+Linux developers should note that the source code has been updated to use the (allegedly) crytographically secure random number generation function `rand_s`, which is part of the Microsoft `stdlib` (see the function entitled `bnz_256_bit_rnd` under the /* BITCOIN */ heading).
+Linux developers will need to replace `rand_s` with functions based on `/dev/random` or `/dev/urandom`, or delete the random number based functions altogether.

-I have found bitcoin_math.exe to be fast enough for its intended illustrative / educational purposes.
+I have found `bitcoin_math.exe` to be fast enough for its intended illustrative / educational purposes.
 However, it can be trivially speeded-up using compiler optimisation flags such as `-O3`.
 Conversion to a library should also be relatively simple.
 Obviously, many further improvements in efficiency are potentially available.

 There are four menus, some with sub-menus: